valeriiduz/tree/README.rst

 Superficial uses in the tree hash storage
 ::

-    from tree.tree import TreeStorage
+    from tree_storage import TreeStorage
-    from tree.config import TreeConfig

-    # Initialize config for the TreeStorage
-    config = TreeConfig({
-        "PATH_TO_TREE": "/path/to/storage"
-    })

-    tree = TreeStorage(config)
+    tree = TreeStorage(path="/path/to/storage")

     # If you want add file to the Tree Storage
     with open("/path/to/file", "rb") as file:
         tree.breed(file_byte=file.read(), mode='wb')
     # after add file, method return status of writing.
     # If add file status is success, tree save last
     # hash of the file in the attribute file_hash_name

     # For remove file from the Tree Storage
     # you can call cut method and past
     # to him hash name of file which you have delete
     tree.cut(file_hash_name=tree.file_hash_name, greedy=True)